 After graduating from secondary school with the highest possible outcome (an Overall Position 1 in Queensland, Australia), Jessica embarked on a Bachelor of Psychological Science at the University of Queensland.
 Here, she satisfied her interests in both science and the humanities.
 For her honours year, Jessica was supervised by Professor Ross Cunnington and completed a thesis on the neural correlates of caricatured faces on empathy for pain.
 She graduated with first class honours and also co-authored three publications within the lab.

 Jessica then went on to complete at PhD at the Queensland Brain Institute, under the supervision of Dr Marta Garrido and Professor Mattingley.
 Here, Jessica was exposed to a vast array of cognitive neuroscience research topics, including attention, perception, translational psychiatry, and computational neuroscience.
 She learnt many different neuroimaging analysis techniques for M/EEG, fMRI, and diffusion MRI, as well as computational modelling of neuroimaging data and behaviour.
-Throughout her PhD, Jessica published one paper, had another accepted, and submitted a third.
+Throughout her PhD, Jessica forged a publication record in the fields of emotion processing, visual perception, and modelling of neural networks and behaviour.

-Jessica briefly worked as a postdoctoral research fellow at the Queensland Brain Institute, working on a number of different projects investigating memory using either fMRI, EEG, or virtual reality.
-Currently, Jessica has relocated to London, United Kingdom to work as a research fellow with Professor Ray Dolan at the Max Plank UCL Centre for Computational Psychiatry and Ageing Research.
-Here, she will be investigating the neural underpinnings of rapid, threat-based decision making in anxiety and autism.
+Jessica briefly worked as a postdoctoral research fellow at the Queensland Brain Institute, working on a number of different projects investigating memory using either fMRI, EEG, and virtual reality.
+Jessica has now relocated to London, United Kingdom to work as a research fellow with Professor Ray Dolan at the Max Plank UCL Centre for Computational Psychiatry and Ageing Research.
+Here, she is investigating the neural underpinnings and computational explanations of rapid, threat-based decision making in anxiety.

 Jessica is also an avid musician.
 She plays the trumpet, ukulele, and piano in genres including ska, folk, reggae, jazz, and funk.
 Music is partly what inspired her to research the wonders of a human brain.